godaddy/gasket/packages/gasket-command-plugin/README.md

 3. Environment is set by base `GasketCommand`
 4. Commands adjust config by implementing `gasketConfigure`
 5. Environment overrides are applied by base `GasketCommand`
+   - _`init` lifecycle is executed_
 6. Plugins adjust config by hooking `configure` lifecycle

 When the CLI starts up, it attempts to loads the `gasket.config` in its default expected location, or as specified with [command flags].
-After commands have done any config adjustments, plugins then have the opportunity.
+After commands have done any config adjustments, plugins then have the opportunity in this lifecycle.

 ```js
 // example-plugin.js